About the ACLU's Project on Speech, Privacy, and Technology

 PGP: 0EE5BE979282D80B9F7540F1CCD2ED94D21739E9 PGP Key

-Brett Max Kaufman is a staff attorney in the ACLU's Center for Democracy, where he works on a variety of issues related to national security, technology, surveillance, privacy, and First Amendment rights.
+Brett Max Kaufman is a senior staff attorney in the ACLU’s Center for Democracy, where he works on a variety of issues related to national security, technology, surveillance, privacy, and First Amendment rights.
 Mr. Kaufman is a graduate of Stanford University and the University of Texas School of Law, where he was book review editor of the Texas Law Review and a human rights scholar at the Rapoport Center for Human Rights and Justice.
-After graduation from law school, Mr. Kaufman spent one year in Israel, serving first as a foreign law clerk to Supreme Court Justice Asher Dan Grunis and then as a volunteer attorney at Gisha Legal Center for Freedom of Movement.
-He next completed two clerkships in New York City — with the Hon.
+After graduation from law school, Mr. Kaufman spent one year in Israel, serving briefly as a foreign law clerk to Supreme Court Justice Asher Dan Grunis and then as a volunteer attorney at Gisha Legal Center for Freedom of Movement.
+He then completed two clerkships in New York City — with the Hon.
 Robert D. Sack of the Court of Appeals for the Second Circuit, and with Judge Richard J. Holwell and (after Judge Holwell’s resignation) Judge Lewis A. Kaplan of the U.S. District Court for the Southern District of New York.
-He spent two years at the national security fellow in the ACLU's National Security Project, and one year as a teaching fellow in New York University's Technology Law & Policy Clinic, where he continues to serve as an adjunct professor of law from 2015 to 2023).
+In 2012, he joined the ACLU as a legal fellow in the ACLU’s National Security Project, followed by one year as a teaching fellow in New York University’s Technology Law & Policy Clinic (where he continued to serve as an adjunct professor of law from 2015 to 2023).
 In 2015, Brett returned to the ACLU’s Center for Democracy as a staff attorney.

 Jay Stanley (@JayCStanley) is senior policy analyst with the ACLU’s Speech, Privacy and Technology Project, where he researches, writes and speaks about technology-related privacy and civil liberties issues and their future.
 He is the editor of the ACLU’s Free Future blog and has authored and co-authored a variety of influential ACLU reports, policy papers and fact sheets on such topics as government and private-sector surveillance, police body cameras, drones, network neutrality, scientific freedom, and airline passenger security.
 Before joining the ACLU five weeks before 9/11, Jay was an analyst at the technology research firm Forrester, where he focused on internet policy issues.
 He is a graduate of Williams College and holds an M.A. in American History from the University of Virginia.